Harvest (Neil Young song): Recording

 "Harvest" was recorded in April 1971.
 Unlike most of the songs on Harvest, which required a lot of mixing work, the released version of "Harvest" is a live two-track mix.

 Reception

 Inglis describes "Harvest" as one of Young's best confessional songs where he expresses his guilt about being unable accept and reciprocate all the love that a woman wants to give him.
-Thomson describes "Harvest" as "underrated" and "the prettiest song on [Harvest]."
-Allmusic critic Matthew Greenwald described it as having a "retrained, artless grace that is truly timeless."
+Thomson describes "Harvest" as "underrated" and "the prettiest song on [Harvest]".
+Allmusic critic Matthew Greenwald described it as having a "retrained, artless grace that is truly timeless".
 McDonough regards it as "the one truly great moment on Harvest."
-In 2014 the editors of Rolling Stone Magazine described "Harvest" as a "lesser-known gem."
-On the other hand, in his initial review of the Harvest album, Rolling Stone Magazine critic John Mendelsohn criticized the Stray Gators playing as a "flaccid imitation" of Young's other backing band of the period, Crazy Horse.
+In 2014 the editors of Rolling Stone Magazine described "Harvest" as a "lesser-known gem".
+On the other hand, in his initial review of the Harvest album, Rolling Stone critic John Mendelsohn criticized the Stray Gators' playing as a "flaccid imitation" of Young's other backing band of the period, Crazy Horse.

 Young himself declared that "'Harvest' is one of my best songs.
 That is the best thing on Harvest."